jakobzhao/geog595/07_vr/pe.md

 ![](img/tutorial30.png)

-PLEASE import them at once, like what I did in the image below.
+Please import the two files at once, like what we did in the image below.
 In this case, the texture should automatically be recognized and attached to the 3D model.
 If your model still appears with empty texture, you can manually drag the texture onto the model to finish it.

 ![](img/tutorial28.png)